markmoxon/elite-source-code-bbc-micro-cassette/README.md

 * It's probably worth skimming through the notes on terminology at the start of the [elite-loader.asm](sources/elite-loader.asm) file, as this explains a number of terms used in the commentary, without which it might be a bit tricky to follow at times (in particular, you should understand the terminology I use for multi-byte numbers)

 * The source code is peppered with a number of "deep dives", each of which goes into an aspect of the game in more detail.
-You find deep dives in the source files by simply searching for `Deep dive:`
+You can find deep dives in the source files by simply searching for `Deep dive:`

-* There are loads of routines in Elite - literally hundreds.
-You can find them in the source files by searching for the type, from the following: `Type: Subroutine`, `Type: Variable`, `Type: Workspace` and `Type: Macro`
+* There are loads of routines and variables in Elite - literally hundreds.
+You can find them in the source files by searching for the following: `Type: Subroutine`, `Type: Variable`, `Type: Workspace` and `Type: Macro`

+* If you know the name of a routine, you can find it by searching for `Type: <name>`, as in `Name: SCAN` (for the 3D scanner routine) or `Name: LL9` (for the ship-drawing routine)

 * The entry point for the [main game code](sources/elite-source.asm) is routine `TT170`, which you can find by searching for `Name: TT170`.
 If you want to follow the program flow all the way from the title screen around the main game loop, then you can find a deep dive in the `TT170` routine that has you covered